aws-samples/aws-modernization-with-newrelic-serverless/README.md

-# AWSWorkshop.io base workshop
+# AWSWorkshop.io New Relic Serverless Observabiltiy

-This is a base workshop.
-Clone and start from this repo to create your workshop.
+Levrage New Relic Observabilty Tools to Monitor, Track and get insights on your serverless workloads